wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv3-Investigation-1.md

 ![image](https://github.com/user-attachments/assets/50cc6136-bf07-4e41-a889-a85e4e60213a)

 - For my first investigation, I decided to hone in on event code `4720`, which covers new user account creation.
-This should be investigated and monitored for
+This should be investigated and monitored for:
     - Prevention of privilege abuse
     - Detection of potential malicious activity
     - Operational purposes like getting information on user activity like user attendance, peak logon times, etc.
     - Compliance mandates

+- This related to MITRE ATTACK Data Source code `DS0002`, which covers: A profile representing a user, device, service, or application used to authenticate and access resources.

 ```
 index=botsv3 sourcetype="wineventlog" EventCode=4720